Adam Wolfe

 Sound 9

 Adam Wolfe is definitely one of the more varied and unique titles in the hidden object game genre.
 It features many detailed locations, an intriguing storyline, and interesting gameplay elements that set it apart from similar titles.
-If you enjoy a good mystery with supernatural elements and don’t mind a bit of action in your hidden object games, this one is highly recommended.
+This one is highly recommended if you enjoy a good mystery with supernatural elements and don’t mind a bit of action in your hidden object games.

-Gameplay: Good hidden object scenes as well as plenty of other puzzles.
+Gameplay: The game features good hidden object scenes as well as plenty of other puzzles.

-Graphics: Lots of very detailed scenes, and the game looks very polished overall.
+Graphics: Players can expect many detailed scenes, and overall, the game looks very polished.

 Sound: The voice acting is above average for the genre, while the atmospheric music is a big plus